 - Validate that the publisher is connected.

-Your queue is listed on the summary page.
+- In the PubSub+ Broker Manager, on the Queues page, your queue is listed on the summary page.

 Congratulations!
 Your queue is working.